CodingRobots/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Does it run on PC / MAC?
     5 points.

-Does it use CoffeScript?
-    5 points

-Does it use Python?
-    5 points

 Is it hosted on OpenShift or a similar PaaS?
     5 points